torvalds/linux/Documentation/networking/arcnet.rst

-You can choose not to compile arc0e and arc0s into the driver if you want - this will save you a bit of memory and avoid confusion when eg. trying to use the "NFS-root" stuff in recent Linux kernels.
+You can choose not to compile arc0e and arc0s into the driver if you want - this will save you a bit of memory and avoid confusion when eg. trying to use the "NFS-root" stuff in recent GNU/Linux kernels.

 The arc0e and arc0s devices are created automatically when you first ifconfig the arc0 device.
 To actually use them, though, you need to also